-SM CODE Unique safety mechanism code/identifier used also in FMEA document.
-Identifiers use the scheme mmm_SM_x where mmm is a 3 or 4 letter module acronym, and "x" is an incremental number.
-Please note that module acronym and numbering could be not sequential and/or different from module's actual name being derived by legacy documents.
-Description Short mnemonic description ST : means that method is available on silicon Ownership End user: method must be implemented by the end user by application software modification, hardware solutions, or both.
-Detailed implementation Detailed implementation sometimes including notes about the safety concept behind the introduction of the safety mechanism.
-Error reporting Describes how the fault detection is reported to application software Fault detection time Time that the safety mechanism needs to detect the hardware failure Reports fault model(s) addressed by the diagnostic (Permanent, Transient, or both), and other information: Addressed fault model If ranked for Fault avoidance: method contributes to lower the probability of occurrence of a failure If ranked for Systematic: method is conceived to mitigate systematic errors (bugs) in application software design Dependency on MCU configuration Reports if safety mechanism implementation or characteristics change among different part numbers belonging to STM32F0 Series Initialization Specific operation to be executed to activate the contribution of the safety mechanism Continuous : safety mechanism is active in continuous mode Periodicity Periodic: safety mechanism is executed periodically.
-Note that safety mechanism can be accounted for diagnostic coverage contribution only if it is executed at least one per PST On Demand: safety mechanism is activated in correspondence of a specified event (for instance, reception of a data message) Startup: safety mechanism is supposed to be executed only at power-up or during off-line maintenance periods Test for the diagnostic Reports specific procedure (if any and recommended) to allow on-line tests of safety mechanism efficiency Multiple faults protection Reports the safety mechanism(s) associated in order to correctly manage a multi-fault scenario (refer to Section 4.1.3 Notes on multiple faults scenario) Recommendations and known limitations Additional recommendations or limitations (if any) not reported in other fields
+Table 4.
+Safety mechanism field explanation (continued) Addressed fault model Reports fault model(s) addressed by the diagnostic (Permanent, Transient, or both), and other information: If ranked for Fault avoidance: method contributes to lower the probability of occurrence of a failure If ranked for Systematic: method is conceived to mitigate systematic errors (bugs) in application software design.
+Dependency on MCU configuration Reports if safety mechanism implementation or characteristics change among different part numbers belonging to STM32L0 Series.
+Initialization Specific operation to be executed to activate the contribution of the safety mechanism.
+Continuous: safety mechanism is active in continuous mode Periodicity Periodic: safety mechanism is executed periodically.
+Note that safety mechanism can be accounted for diagnostic coverage contribution only if it is executed at least one per PST On Demand: safety mechanism is activated in correspondence of a specified event (for instance, reception of a data message) Startup: safety mechanism is supposed to be executed only at power-up or during off- line maintenance periods Test for the diagnostic Reports specific procedure (if any and recommended) to allow on-line tests of safety mechanism efficiency.
+Multiple faults protection Reports the safety mechanism(s) associated to correctly manage a multi-fault scenario (refer to Section 4.1.3: Notes on multiple faults scenario).
+Recommendations and known limitations Additional recommendations or limitations (if any) not reported in other fields.